 We must raise a minimum of £17,000 a month to provide our Conductive Education and support services.
 Our early intervention support gives disabled children the opportunity to gain the confidence, essential skills and quality of life that many non-disabled people take for granted.

 Your support really will make a difference.
-Please donate now to help us help disabled children achieve their potential and the chance to lead a more normal life with their parents.
+Please donate now to help us help disabled children achieve their potential.

-Please read what our parents have to say about how our work changes children’s and parent’s lives for the better.
+Please read what our parents have to say about how our work changes the lives of children with additional needs for the better (and their parents too).

 How your donation will help

 - £3,300 will transform the lives of parent and child, giving practical advice and emotional support to one of our families for one year

 - £1,000 will purchase low and high technology communication aids and sensory toys

 - £500 will provide new supplies of books to support our specialised pre-reading and writing skills work